FNScence/CSAFAP-config-package/README.md

   > Simply overwrite the keybinds used by this config package (`1, 2, 3, N, H, J, K, space, Q, W, A, S, D`) and don't execute `CSAFAP/MAIN` anymore.

-If any questions remain, join my discord and feel free to ask in the `#auto-lineup-config`-channel:
+If any questions remain, join my discord and feel free to ask in the `#auto-lineup-config`- or `help`-channel:

 > Join the **CS AFAP DISCORD SERVER** [HERE](https://discord.gg/cs-as-fast-as-possible-992407294866370681).